CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 If you you would use `rclone move` in stead of `rclone copy` the local version of the uploaded file (file.dat) would be deleted after copying.

-_copy_ and _move_ subcommands can only work woth files.
+_copy_ and _move_ subcommands can only work with files.
 If you would like to copy all the files in directory, you should used _copyto_ or _moveto_ subcommands.